lzl124631x/LeetCode/leetcode/1946. Largest Number After Mutating Substring/README.md

 ## Solution 1.
 Greedy

 **Intuition**: Try to change the digit from left to right.
-We always only greedily only make the change if we can make it greater or the same.
+We only greedily make the change if we can make it greater or the same.

 **Algorithm**: